 What does an allergy or intolerance to Gluten or Wheat mean?

-Although Wheat is often the cause of a food allergy or intolerance, there are other grains which can cause an allergy or intolerance, including Barley and the lesser-known component Gluten.
+Although Wheat is often the cause of a food allergy or intolerance, there are other grains that can cause an allergy or intolerance, including Barley and the lesser-known component Gluten.
 Furthermore, Rice and Oats can also cause your body to react, and all of these items are accountable for various individual food allergies & intolerances throughout the UK.

 What are the Symptoms?